 All On 4 vs. All On 6 Dental Implants: Which Implant is Right for You?

-Having good oral hygiene is important for maintaining a healthy body including lowering your risk factor for developing conditions like respiratory infections, heart disease, diabetes, stroke, and dementia.
+Having good oral hygiene is important for maintaining a healthy body and lowering your risk factor for developing conditions like respiratory infections, heart disease, diabetes, stroke, and dementia.

-For some of us that have lost teeth resulting from a dental injury or infection and if resorting the tooth is not an option, dental implants are the next best option for replacement.
+For some of us that have lost teeth resulting from a physical injury or infection and if resorting the tooth is not realistic, dental implants are the next best option for replacement.

-If you need multiple implants to replace multiple lost teeth, your dentist might talk to you about an choosing either All On 4 or All On 6 .
-The All On method surgically consists of placing four or six titanium implants in a specific pattern and location as sturdy anchors for dental implants.
+If you have multiple missing teeth that requires more than one implants, your dentist might talk to you about an choosing either All On 4 or All On 6 dental implants.
+The All On method consists of surgically placing four or six titanium implants in a specific pattern and location as sturdy anchors for dental implants.
+This requires less surgery and faster healing time which makes this form of cosmetic dentistry all the more popular.

 All On Methods